Child Care &

 The ECA is advancing strategies that focus on improving the quality, accessibility, and affordability of child care and early learning environments in Onondaga County.
 We believe that all children deserve access to safe, responsive, and nurturing environments that best prepare them for success in school and life.
 In addition, the ECA partners with ECE educators to inform our work and drive systems change that benefit children, families, and ECE professionals in our community.

-• Key Initiative •
+• Key Initiatives •

 Child Care Quality Improvement Project